It’s wise advice that’s often stated in social-justice circles: “Listen to Black women.”

 "If there's one thing I've learned in life, it's the power of using your voice.” – Michelle Obama

-Obama achieved national prominence as the former First Lady to President Barack Obama.
-But it’s more than safe to say she’s established herself independently from her husband’s work and achievements.
-She’s also an attorney, an advocate, an author – these words on the importance of speaking up and out come from her book, “Becoming” – and a role model for girls and women around the world.
+Obama achieved national prominence as the former First Lady to President Barack Obama, and has remained prominent due to her unmatched public speaking abilities.
+She’s also an attorney, an advocate, an author.
+Indeed, it’s more than safe to say she’s established herself independently from her husband’s work and achievements.
+These words, on the importance of speaking up and out, come from her book, “Becoming” – and they reaffirm why she’s a role model for girls and women around the world.

 “You deserve safety.
 You deserve protection.
 You deserve love.
 You deserve peace.” – Tarana Burke